meray2212/sparkrock/README.md

-# 🚀 Pemo Test Automation Framework
+# 🚀 Test Automation Framework

 Automation framework for the **Pemo application** using **Playwright**, **Python**, and the **Page Object Model (POM)** pattern.
 It covers end-to-end scenarios like **user registration**, **company setup**, **bulk invitations**, and **dashboard validation**.